tdammers/sprinkles/README.md

 variables.

-Because SQL result sets do not come in any particular file format by themselves, templar pretends they're JSON, and exposes them with a content type of `text/json`, as a document containing a list of rows, each modelled as an object of column names to values.
+Because SQL result sets do not come in any particular file format by themselves, sprinkles pretends they're JSON, and exposes them with a content type of `text/json`, as a document containing a list of rows, each modelled as an object of column names to values.